ctzurcanu/virtues/docs/2trinity/love.md

 ![6 Loves](/images/6loves.png)

 1. Agape
+1. Philia
+   1. Philia for the Good
+   1. Philia for Pleasure
+1. Eros
+   1. Eros for the Good
+   1. Eros for Pleasure
 1. Storge
-1. Platonic Love
-1. Sexual Love
-1. Love for Peers
-1. Love for a Teacher/Student

 ## 1. Agape